sfu-dhil/wilde-schema/docs/transcribing_editing.md

 # Transcribing and Editing

-The following instructions apply to transcriptions of the reports in the Wilde Trials News Archive.
+The following instructions apply to transcriptions of news reports in the Wilde Trials International News Archive.

 ## Template

+Use the following template for transcribing news reports.

 ```xml
 <html xmlns="http://www.w3.org/1999/xhtml">